madhums/madhums.github.io/work.md

 ---

 <h2 class="mt-0">
-  Peace Factory
+  NVC Rusinga
   <span class="post-meta pull-right">2020 - 2021</span>
 </h2>

-A platform to run Nonviolent Communication courses.
+A school which is going to be built on NVC principles.

 <img class="img-portfolio" src="https://place-hold.it/200">
 <img class="img-portfolio" src="https://place-hold.it/200">